 Bono Mack and Butterfield have teamed up in recent months on several important bipartisan initiatives, and they say the DEA's Take-Back Day is the perfect opportunity for Americans to safely dispose of unwanted or unused prescription drugs.

 During the DEA's last National Take-Back Day held in April, Americans turned in a record-breaking 552,161 pounds (276 tons) of unwanted or expired medications for safe, proper disposal at 5,659 sites across the United States.
 All totaled, the DEA and its state, local, and tribal law-enforcement and community partners have removed over 1.5 million pounds (774 tons) of medication from circulation during its previous four National Take-Back Days.
-For more information on where to find a collection site, click here.

 Today, prescription drug abuse is the fastest growing drug problem in America, claiming more than 20,000 lives a year, and is considered a public health epidemic by the Centers for Disease Control and Prevention (CDC).